Skip to main content

 Design

 You will likely spend most of your time on this tab when creating a quote.
-This is the tab where you add the project items (products, labor, and packages) required for the project.
+This is the tab where you add the project items (products, labor, and packages) required for the project in the tabular view.

-The following is a screenshot with items added under the List tab.
+The following is a screenshot with items added under the Design tab.

-On the left and to the right of the tabs, you will see a "View by" pane with the locations, systems, phases, and categories.
+To the right of the Design tab, you will see a "View by" pane displaying the locations, systems, phases, and categories.
 The systems and phases shown here are the ones you have created in the catalog.

 Until you add items, all nodes and subnodes in the left pane will show nothing.